 There is no shortage of places to eat and drink in the area and we generally turn to tripadvisor.com to look at options for restaurants and cafés or just take a punt on a place that looks nice and busy and is open and serving food.
 We have yet to be disappointed.

 Discover the Farmers markets of the Saint Lary Soulan region

 There are a number of weekly farmers’ markets in the region that are worth checking out if you have the time.
 Here you will find lots of fresh fruit and vegetables as well as local cheeses, small goods, seafood, and meats.
 Times for the markets are:

 La Barthe de Nest – Sunday

-Every region in France has is culinary specialities and the Pyrenees is no different.
+Every region in France has is culinary specialties and the Pyrenees is no different.
 Some things to try include:

-Brebis cheese – a cheese traditionally made from sheep's milk.
-There can be many variations in flavour and texture from village to village so try a few different ones.
+Brebis cheese – a cheese traditionally made from sheep’s milk.
+There can be many variations in flavor and texture from village to village so try a few different ones.

 Porc Noir de Bigorre – pork meat from the Gascon Noir De Bigorre pigs, the oldest breed of pig in France.
 It has been granted Appellation d’origine côntrolée (AOC) status meaning only meat from these specific pigs in the Pyrenees can be called Porc Noir de Bigorre.